 People with advanced degrees in transportation engineering enjoy careers as company or agency traffic engineers, transportation analysts, etc. Graduates also pursue management positions in large companies, agencies and non-profit organizations.

-A total of 42 credits is required for both the non-thesis and research track master’s programs.
+A total of 42 credits is required for both Professional Master's Program track and research track master’s programs.
 Students in both tracks take many of the same courses.
 Research track students have fewer required class credits due to their research activities, for which they receive credit.
-Learn more about required coursework to complete each degree:
+Master’s students enrolled in on-campus programs may take online courses as electives.
+Learn more about required coursework to complete each degree.

 The transportation research area is extremely active, with numerous UW CEE faculty-led centers housing research that addresses pressing transportation challenges.
 Research track students have the opportunity to engage in cutting-edge research with renowned faculty on a broad range of topics, including traffic operations and intelligent transportation systems, sustainable transportation infrastructure, transportation safety, freight and logistics, transit and shared mobility, transportation data science and transportation network analysis.
 Research is funded by federal and state agencies such as the National Science Foundation, U.S. Department of Transportation, Transportation Research Board, and Washington State Department of Transportation.
 Learn more about Transportation Engineering Research.